interserver/mailbaby-api-samples/openapi-client/nim/README.md

-# Nim API client for MailBaby Email Delivery API (Package: openapiclient)
+# Nim API client for MailBaby Email Delivery and Management Service API (Package: openapiclient)

 **Send emails fast and with confidence through our easy to use [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) API interface.**

-# 📌 Overview
+# Overview
 This is the API interface to the [Mail Baby](https//mail.baby/) Mail services provided by [InterServer](https://www.interserver.net).
 To use this service you must have an account with us at [my.interserver.net](https://my.interserver.net).

-# 🔐 Authentication
+# Authentication
 In order to use most of the API calls you must pass credentials from the [my.interserver.net](https://my.interserver.net/) site.
 We support several different authentication methods but the preferred method is to use the **API Key** which you can get from the [Account Security](https://my.interserver.net/account_security) page.